Your health and safety are the number one priority.

 textbooks, apparel and merchandise orders available

-online library catalog, subject guides, limited equipment check-out, PLUS Tutoring and Writers’ Center services
+PLUS Tutoring and Writers’ Center services

 Parking & Transportation

-normal parking rules will apply
+normal parking rules still apply

 Spokane Academic Library

 limited access via remote operations, front-door services by appointment only

-Closed until safe to re-open
+CLOSED until safe to re-open:

 Spokane Fitness Center